How To Build a Real Estate Portfolio for Lasting Wealth

 6. Traditional Financing: If you qualify for a conventional loan, you should consider going this route.
 Even though interest rates on traditional real estate investing loans are usually higher, you might be able to use the equity in your current home to secure a favorable loan.

-BRRRR, or Buy-Remodel-Refinance-Repeat, is a great way to build a rental portfolio without running out of cash, but only when executed correctly.
-When done right, the BRRRR strategy lets you pull out all the money you put into a property when you refinance.
+The BRRRR method is a great way to build a rental portfolio without running out of cash, but only when executed correctly.
+When done right, this strategy lets you pull out all the money you put into a property when you refinance.
 Learn more about the BRRRR strategy.

 However, you’ll need to keep your risk small at the start.
 Your portfolio grows as you gain knowledge and experience.